-Top Questions for Starting an eCommerce Business
+Top Questions for Starting an Online Business

 As you work through the issues that I’ve shared below, I encourage you to research the industry you’re interested in entering, the market (demographically and geographically), and the competition.

 What Products Will You Sell in Your eCommerce Store?

 Stating what may seem like the obvious, you will need to decide what you want to sell online if you wish to start an eCommerce business.
 The products you sell and the logistics of how you make and deliver them will be among the most critical factors influencing your ability to succeed.

 Several questions to ask as you decide what products you will sell include:

 - Are you interested in the product and believe in its benefits for buyers?

 - Is there a need for your product?

 - Are there legal restrictions associated with selling your product?